by Texas Homesteader ~

 Then I got to thinking hummmmm… I really like the living mulch theory used in the 3-sister’s garden.
 Maybe I can use it throughout my entire garden-planting plan.

-So each year when I’m Planning My Vegetable Garden I often plan on a vining vegetable to be planted at the ends of my garden rows.
+So each year when I’m Planning My Vegetable Garden I often include a vining plant to be planted at the ends of my garden rows.

 Tomatoes enjoy the soil being heated up in the early spring months.
-So when I first transplant them to the garden I don’t bother mulching them.
+So when I first transplant them into the garden I don’t bother mulching them.

 But as the season goes on they can benefit from some shading of their roots.

-The cantaloupe vines grow long and by the time the temps are heating up they are long enough to ramble through the planting rows.
+The cantaloupe vines grow long and by the time the temps are heating up they are long enough to ramble through the rows of tomatoes.
 So I just allow them to grow beneath, around & beyond the tomato plants.

 Our budget benefits by being able to actually harvest edible food from our living mulch.